fer1592/ansible-roles-debian/README.md

   hosts: local
   gather_facts: yes
   become: yes
+  vars_files:
+  - secrets.yml # or whatever path is for your secrets file
   vars: # you can "ommit" this section if you follow the recommendations of the next section
     common_playbook_name: home-assistant.yml
     common_sshd_authorized_keys: